Chromatic splitting for the $K(2)$-local sphere at $p=2$: Introduction

 where cohomology is continuous group cohomology.
 Much of $K(n)$-local homotopy theory comes down to the analysis of the group $\GG_n$ and the action of $\GG_n$ on $(E_n)_\ast$.
-We give some more details in \fullref{sec:prelims} and add references to the large literature on the subject there.
+We give some more details in \Cref{sec:prelims} and add references to the large literature on the subject there.

 Even assuming we can master the $K(n)$-local calculations, there remains the assembly question.
-Let $M_nX$ be the fiber of $L_nX \to L_{n-1}X$; then the key result needed to establish the chromatic fracture square of \eqref{eq:intro-chrom-sq} is that $M_nX \to M_nL_{K(n)}X$ is an equivalence.
+Let $M_nX$ be the fiber of $L_nX \to L_{n-1}X$; then the key result needed to establish the chromatic fracture square of \eqref{eq:intro-chrom-sq} is that the induced map $M_nX \to M_nL_{K(n)}X$ is an equivalence.
 Crucial to assembly is the other fiber; that is, the fiber of $L_{n-1}X \to L_{n-1}L_{K(n)}X$.
 This is the main subject of this paper.
 In fact, we investigate the homotopy type of the map $L_{n-1}X \to L_{n-1}L_{K(n)}X$.
-The Chromatic Splitting Conjecture, due to Hopkins, is a very specific conjecture about this map, based on hard calculations.
+The Chromatic Splitting Conjecture, due to Hopkins, is a very specific conjecture about this map.
 We will get into this below; before that, however, we will state our main results.

 Let $p=2$ and write $E=E_2$ for our choice of Morava $E$-theory at height $2$.
 Let $\WW$ be the Witt vectors on $\FF_4$.
 Then there is an isomorphism $E_\ast \cong \WW[[u_1]][u^{\pm 1}]$ where the power series ring is in degree $0$ and $u$ has degree $-2$.
 Our first result is a $K(2)$-local result.
-See \fullref{thm:consts21} and \fullref{thm:const}
+See \Cref{thm:consts21} and \Cref{thm:const}

 \begin{thmintro} The inclusion of constants into the power series ring induce isomorphisms in group cohomology

 and

 \end{thmintro}